Ayesha-da/pneumonia_detection_analysis/README.md

 Limitations:

-✓CNN do not encode the position and orientation of object.
+✓CNN does not encode the position and orientation of object.

 ✓Lack of ability to be spatially invariant to the input data.